NextSDS Logo

 Environmental

-Do not allow product to spread into the environment Do not pour down the drains, into the sewer system or into water courses (eg. streams)
+Do not allow product to spread into the environment.
+Do not pour down the drains, into the sewer system or into water courses (eg. streams)

 Cleanup methods

-Materials: suction cleaners (portable industrial strength, equipped with an effective air particle filter (HEPA filter) or some other equivalent technique), floorcloths, damp brushes or hosepipe with spray attachment
+Clean up dry cement using methods that do not cause the dispersion of the dry product into the air, for example: suction cleaners (portable industrial strength, equipped with an effective air particle filter (HEPA filter) or some other equivalent technique), floorcloths, damp brushes or hosepipe with spray attachment (set to 'fine spray' in order to avoid dispersing the product into the air).
+Recover the resulting slurry.

 Related Products